bertsky/workflow-configuration/README.md

 In the current state of affairs, OCR-D processors cannot be run in parallel across pages via multiprocessing.
 (At least, they are never implemented that way.)
 That may change in the future with a [new OCR-D API](https://github.com/OCR-D/core/issues/322).
 But still, many processors do already use libraries like OpenMP or OpenBLAS which use multiprocessing locally within pages.
 This can be controlled via _environment variables_ like `OMP_THREAD_LIMIT`.

-This is achieved by exporting these variables to all recipes with a value of `1` when `-j` is in `MAKEFLAGS` or half the number of physical CPUs (unless `NTHREADS` is explicitly given) otherwise.
+This is achieved by exporting these variables to all recipes with a value of `1` when `-j` is used, or half the number of physical CPUs (unless `NTHREADS` is explicitly given) otherwise.